Skip to main content Skip to footer site map

 Table of Contents

-As the end of the year approaches, it’s important to ensure your year-end payroll information is up-to-date.
-As you finalize your payroll activities and set compensation and benefits for the coming year, use this year-end payroll checklist and tax guide to help you stay on track with the numerous tasks associated with year-end payroll reporting and taxation.
+As the end of the year approaches, it's important to ensure your payroll information is up to date.
+As you finalize your payroll activities and review compensation and benefits for the coming year, use this year-end payroll checklist and tax guide to help you stay on track with the numerous tasks associated with year-end payroll reporting and taxation.

-Even if you’re experienced with end-of-year payroll, it can be easy to overlook crucial steps at two critical junctures: the last payroll of the calendar year, and the first payroll of the new calendar year.
-An organized year-end payroll checklist can help you ensure you don’t overlook any major requirements from a payroll or benefits perspective.
+Even if you're experienced with end-of-year payroll, it can be easy to overlook crucial steps at two critical junctures: the last payroll of the calendar year and the first payroll of the new calendar year.
+An organized year-end payroll checklist can help ensure you don't overlook any significant steps in the process.

 Payroll Checklist: Before the Last Payroll of the Calendar Year

 Many steps are involved in filing payroll taxes and preparing for year-end payroll.
-Here's a closer look at steps you can take now to prepare for the end of the year, even before your last payroll of the year.
+Here's a closer look at some steps you can take now to prepare for the end of the year, even before your last payroll.

 Verify Business Information

-The business information you have on file for tax purposes should always be accurate, so now is the time to verify that all of these details are correct.
-Specifically, verify your state and federal employer identification number (EIN), as well as your company name and address.
+Your business information on file for tax purposes should always be accurate, so now is a good time to verify that these details are correct.
+Specifically, it’s a best practice to confirm your state and federal employer identification number (EIN), as well as your company name and address.
 You'll want to do the same with your state unemployment account number(s).

-As you prepare your budget for the coming year, it’s important if you want to factor in any expected pay raises for your staff.
-Of course, the amount you offer depends on what you can afford after factoring in costs such as current employee compensation and payroll taxes.
+As you prepare your budget for the coming year, it's important if you want to factor in any expected pay raises for your staff.
+Of course, the specific amounts will likely depend on what the law requires (e.g., minimum wage/salary thresholds), as well as what you can afford after factoring in costs such as current employee compensation and payroll taxes.

 Here are some things to keep in mind:

-• The wage base for the Social Security portion of FICA in 2024 is $168,600, meaning employers will pay more FICA taxes with the 6.2 percent share applied to this higher wage base.
-The 2024 wage base is released in mid-October.
+• The wage base for the Social Security portion of FICA in 2025 is $176,100, meaning employers will pay more FICA taxes.
+The 6.2 percent share will be applied to this higher wage base, released in mid-October.

 • For non-exempt employees, it's important to verify you follow any minimum wage rate increases for the states and localities where your business operates.